JohnMcLear/ep_copy_paste_images/README.md

 1. Firefox
 1. Chrome

+## Different methods for each test below
+1. Drag and drop image using mouse
+1. Copy image to clipboard from a native application (such as gimp)
+1. Copy image to clipboard from this web browser (such as firefox)
+1. Copy image to clipboard from the pad

 ## Drag and Drop (using mouse)
 1. Drag and Drop onto a blank line
 1. Drag and drop onto content with a line